Blog

 Senior Vice President, Laboratory Services Northwell Health

-Professor and Chair, Pathology and Laboratory Medicine Donald and Barbara Zucker School of Medicine at Hofstra/Northwell
+Professor and Chair, Pathology and Laboratory Medicine, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

 Chairman of the Board, Project Santa Fe Foundation - Clinical Laboratory 2.0